WakiMak/trentent.github.io-forked/_posts/2014-02-28-install-vmware-drivers-offline-into-a-citrix-pvs-vdisk.md

 </div>

 Then we modified the VMWare virtual machines with these commands:
-To do so through the vSphere Client, go to VM Settings ïƒ Options tab ïƒ Advanced General ïƒ Configuration
+To do so through the vSphere Client, go to VM Settings > Options tab > Advanced General > Configuration
 Parameters and add an entry for ethernetX.coalescingScheme with the value of "disabled"

 We have 2 NIC's assigned to each of our PVS VM's.
 One NIC is dedicated for the provisioning traffic and one for access to the rest of the network.
 So I had to add 2 lines to my configuration: